hrydgard/ppsspp/README.md

 	- Fix video flicker in Naruto: Ultimate Ninja Heroes 2 ([#18454])
 - UI
 	- Track total time played per game ([#18442])
-	- When opening the pause menu, there's now an option to keep the game running behind.
+	- When opening the pause menu, there's now an option to keep the game running behind the menu.
 	  This is enforced in multiplayer to avoid inadvertent desyncs ([#18517], [#18515])
 - ISO loading improvements
 	- The CHD file format is now fully supported, including with Remote ISO and Retroachievements
 	- Improvements to [remote ISO](https://www.ppsspp.org/docs/reference/disc-streaming/): optional tab on home screen, can now share whole folders ([#18627], [#18639], [#18640], [#18631], [#18632], [#18633],)